segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/index.md

 ### 1. Integrations
 ------
 Each integration is a connector between `digitalData` and a third-party system.
 An integration can listen to all events added to `digitalData.events`, and convert information from events into a format that is necessary for a third-party system.
-If an event is mandatory for the system, **DigitalDataManager** sends the relevant information.
+If an event is mandatory for the system, **SegmentStream** sends the relevant information.

 In the interface, each integration has a set of settings.
 For some integrations, this is only a unique identifier in the system, for others - a fairly long list.
 You will find the description of the settings of all integrations on the corresponding pages. <br />
 [More about integrations](/for-analyst/integrations)

 ### 2. Priorities
 ------
-Priorities is the DigitalDataManager module which allows you to manage the queue in which integrations load.
+Priorities is the SegmentStream module which allows you to manage the queue in which integrations load.
 Priorities will help decrease your website's load time.<br />
 [More about priorities](/for-analyst/priorities)

 ### 3. Events